nielsonsantana/dockerenter/README.md

 # dockerenter

-Shortcut to enter on a running container by name
+Shortcuts to enter on a running container by name

 ## Install